Privacy Policy

 At Durvey.org, we take privacy seriously.
 Whether you're a survey creator, participant, or visitor, this policy explains what data we collect, how we use it, and how you remain in control of your personal information.

-Durvey.org ("we", "us", or "our") respects your privacy and is committed to protecting the personal data of our users and survey participants.
+Welcome to Durvey.org, a service operated by Beleo Labs GmbH ("Durvey.org", "we", "us", or "our").
+We respect your privacy and are committed to protecting the personal data of our users and survey participants.
 This Privacy Policy explains how we collect, process, and protect personal data in connection with the use of our platform and services.

 This policy applies to: